-- the nature of the violation and the incident itself; - the impact of the conduct on the individuals involved; - the impact or implications of the conduct on the university community; - prior misconduct by the respondent, including the respondent's relevant prior student conduct history, both at the university or elsewhere, and any criminal convictions, if such information is available and known; - any expression of remorse or acceptance of responsibility by a respondent; - maintenance of a safe and respectful environment conducive to learning; - protection of the university community; - the necessity of any specific action in order to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects on members of the university community; and, - any mitigating, aggravating, or compelling circumstances in order to reach a just and appropriate resolution in each case.
+- the nature of the violation and the incident itself; - the impact of the conduct on the individuals involved; - the impact or implications of the conduct on the university community; - prior misconduct by the respondent.
+This includes the respondent's relevant prior student conduct history, both at the university or elsewhere.
+This also includes any criminal convictions, if any such information is available and known;

+- any expression of remorse or acceptance of responsibility by a respondent; - maintenance of a safe and respectful environment supportive of learning; - protection of the university community; - Evidence indicating that prohibited behavior was motivated by bias or prejudice against actual or perceived protected characteristic(s);the necessity of any specific action in order to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects on members of the university community; and, - any mitigating, aggravating, or compelling circumstances in order to reach a just and appropriate resolution in each case.